fuad-adetoro/Skiddle-Events/README.md

 <p>This application gathers events using the Skiddle Web API: <a href="https://github.com/Skiddle/web-api" target="_blank">SkiddleWebAPI</a>.</p>

 <h3>RxCoreLocation</h3>
 <p>Before we can get events from the API I needed to know the users current location.
-I did this by subscribing RxCoreLocation's didUpdateLocation observable. <p>
+I did this by subscribing to RxCoreLocation's didUpdateLocation observable. <p>
 <p>If the user hasn't granted their location no events will be emitted and an error message will appear.</p>

 <h3>RxGesture</h3>